Emitter: Groups Tab

 If this switch is checked, any group created with the 'Create and Add Group' button will have the same settings as in this emitter - that is, same colour, speed, radius, etc. If it is unchecked the new group will use the default particle settings found in the X-Particles Preferences.

 Note: if the 'Random Color on Creation' switched is checked in the main X-Particles preferences, each group will have a random colour when created.
 This will override the colour specified in the emitter and in the main preferences.
 Turn that switch off if you don't like this behaviour.

 Groups to Use

 Drag the Particle Group objects you want to use into this list.
 If no groups are present in the list, all particles will be in the default group 0 (zero) and will have the settings found in the 'Particle Display' tab.
 If more than one group is in the list, new particles will be assigned randomly or sequentially to one of the groups, depending on the 'Mode' setting.
 They will then take their appearance from the group they are in.

-In X-Particles 4, the 'Groups to Use' list now supports the green tick/red cross switch: if the switch is set to a red cross, that group will not be emitted by the emitter.
+The 'Groups to Use' list supports the green tick/red cross switch: if the switch is set to a red cross, that group will not be emitted by the emitter.
 The use hierarchy switch is also supported, if it is enabled the emitter will emit that group and child groups it has.

 Create and Add Group

 Clicking this button will automatically create a new Group object and insert it into this list.
 This is exactly the same - but more convenient - as going to the X-Particles menu and clicking on the xpGroup object in the 'Other objects' sub-menu.